eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/contribute.md

 ### Importand Note

 While registring make sure to use your **email used for your github account**!
 There are automated checks in place that make sure a commited change is done by an eclipse contributer, it will be rejected otherwise!
 You are a eclipse contributer as soon as you signed the eclipse contribution agreement.

+## How to suggest a new KIT

+If you have an idea for a new KIT the Tractus-X community invites you to propose your idea.
+You find a description for this process [here](/docs/kit-process/processes/create_KIT_page.md)

 ## How to Version your KIT